CortopiaStudios/GORN2-Mod-Kit/README.md

 Custom scripts cannot be exported in mods.
 Instead we recommend using the various behaviour tree components that exist in the project to create complex behaviors.
 Also, the different "reactive"-components can be used to hook up properties between objects to create custom behaviors.

 ## Examples
-There are a couple of example "mods" in the project under Assets/Examples/.
-Most of the examples contain a README-file describing details of how the mod can be exported and what is possible to do.
+There are a couple of example "mods" in the project under `Assets/Examples/`.
+Most of the examples contain README-files with details of how mods can be exported and things that can be done with mods.

-Various guideline documents are also included under the folder Assets/Guidelines/.
+Various guideline documents are also included under the folder `Assets/Guidelines/`.

 ## Referencing core game assets inside a mod